We need scalable solutions

 Global demand for seafood is projected to grow by about 30 percent between 2010 and 2030, while the quantity we can supply from our oceans declines.

 One-third of all fish stocks are being depleted faster than they can replenish, and another 60 percent of stocks are already fished at the maximum sustainable level.
-Bycatch—the fish and marine creatures caught while fishing for a different species—represents over 40 percent of the entire global fish catch.
+Bycatch—the fish and marine creatures caught while fishing for a different species—represents more than 40 percent of the entire global fish catch.

-Fishing also threatens our oceans’ health.
+Fishing also threatens ocean health.
 Despite covering just 0.1 percent of the seafloor, coral reefs harbor 25 percent of ocean fish species.
-These reefs provide up to $400 billion in economic benefits each year, but they are easily damaged by bottom trawling—a common practice of dragging large fishing nets across the bottom of the ocean floor.
+These reefs provide up to $400 billion in economic benefits each year, but are easily damaged by bottom trawling—a common practice of dragging large fishing nets across the bottom of the ocean floor.

-By destroying habitat and threatening marine species with collapse or extinction, mismanagement of fisheries and destructive fishing techniques lead to a cascade of adverse impacts on entire ocean ecosystems
+By destroying habitat, contributing to climate change, and threatening marine species with collapse or extinction, mismanagement of fisheries and destructive fishing techniques lead to a cascade of adverse impacts on entire ocean ecosystems.
+Recent research has estimated the emissions associated with seabed disruption from bottom trawling and found the practice can emit more than one gigaton of carbon dioxide equivalent in a single year, greater than the annual emissions of Germany.

 Limitations of fishery management